EP250207b is not a collapsar fast X-ray transient. Is it due to a compact object merger?: Discussion

 At a redshift of $z$=0.082, the observed brightest absolute magnitude of $r_{\mathrm{ABS}}^\prime=-14.5$ is rather faint when compared to the peak absolute magnitude of several EP-discovered FXTs (e.g.,~see Fig.~\ref{fig:kann}).
 However, while it is too faint to be explained as an afterglow of a long GRB, it is consistent with the peak absolute magnitude and light curve evolution of some fainter, merger-driven short GRBs (Fig.~\ref{fig:kann}).
 Furthermore, the offset of 10\arcsec~(\citealt{2025GCN.39300....1L}), corresponding to 15.9~kpc in projection, is well within the range of typical host galaxy offsets observed for short GRBs (e.g., \citealt{2002AJ....123.1111B,2022ApJ...940...56F}) and simulated merger origin GRB population studies \citep{mandhai2022}.
 In addition, the high age of the stars in the lenticular galaxy that we derive from our VLT/MUSE observations (see Fig.~\ref{fig:muse_ppxf_bins}) is inconsistent with a collapsar origin, but is consistent with a merger-driven (short) GRB scenario.
-Finally, the rate of decay observed in the $r^\prime$ and F606W-band (see Fig.~\ref{fig:opt-lc}) seems to decelerate.
+Finally, the rate of decay observed in the $r^\prime$ and F606W-band (see Fig.~\ref{fig:lc}) seems to decelerate.
 This could be consistent with persistent contributions from a globular cluster or the core of a (tidally disrupted) dwarf galaxy host for \fxt.
 At a redshift of $z=0.082$, a globular cluster near the peak of the absolute magnitude distribution, i.e., with an absolute magnitude of $\approx -10$ (\citealt{Harris2010}), would correspond to F606W=27.84 AB mag and thus would contribute about 30\% to the observed flux at our observational epoch $t\approx 28$~d.
 Clearly, an even brighter globular cluster could be responsible for nearly all the optical/NIR light in this final epoch.
+The absolute magnitude distribution of ultra compact dwarfs (UCDs), which might be the cores of a tidally disrupted dwarf galaxies, overlaps that of the bright end of the absolute magnitude distribution of globular clusters (e.g.~\citealt{mieske2002}), so the source observed at late time could also be explained by such a UCD.
 A tidal stream from a tidally disrupted dwarf galaxy could also explain the enhanced emission linking WISEA~J111002.65$-$075211.9 and the location of the transient.
 Future HST or JWST observations of \fxt\ can test the scenario that part or all of the light in the last epoch of HST observations is due to a globular cluster or a disrupted dwarf galaxy.
 Finally, for a redshift of $z=0.082$, the absolute magnitudes on rest frame timescales of $\approx 5$ to $25$~d after the discovery of \fxt~rule out the presence of a (broad-lined) Type Ic (or indeed any) supernova.